Policy document

 11.8

 The Council will take into consideration any disposal of funds within 2 years of the application to assess financial circumstances.
-Where an applicant cannot demonstrate the appropriate disposal of funds, the Council may draw an inference as to how the funds have been used.
+Where an applicant cannot demonstrate the appropriate disposal of funds, the application may not be accepted.

 11.9